GamesCreed

 Unfortunately, it goes downhill from pretty much there.
 There are only a few positives, but that’s just about it.
 You cannot possibly know where to start when speaking on the negatives, because there are far too many for anyone’s liking.
 It makes you wonder if they thoroughly tested the game before releasing it, and you would think the answer is probably not.
 Shockingly, gaming icons and geniuses like Konami would develop a game this poor.
 For a developer that aims to compete with FIFA and regain the crown as football gaming kings, this is indeed an abysmal start.

 The gameplay is probably the worst I’ve seen in a modern football game.
 It is virtually lifeless.
 There is no fluidity with the mechanics, and incredibly slow, which makes the game unrealistic.
-The passing is atrocious, even when you hold the pass button because you figured that if you improve the quality of passing, it doesn’t.
+The passing is atrocious, even when you hold the pass button, because you figured that if you improve the quality of passing, it doesn’t.
 It’s pretty much the same volume.
 The long balls and crossing are just as poor.
 The players move like robots, and it is extremely difficult to perform nice plays as the passing mechanic is weak.
 The shooting isn’t much better.
 It is also a struggle to score a nice goal.

 The AI of your teammates is also a problem.
-It’s like they don’t know when to make a run, or where to move in nearly all instances.
-This, combined with the abysmal passing and long ball performance is a recipe for disaster, and can most definitely frustrate any gamer.
-The gameplay is without a doubt the issue that needs to be addressed urgently.
+It’s like they don’t know when to make a run or where to move in nearly all instances.
+This, combined with the abysmal passing and long-ball performance, is a recipe for disaster and can most definitely frustrate any gamer.
+The gameplay is, without a doubt, the issue that needs to be addressed urgently.
 If I could find a positive from the gameplay, it would be the signature celebrations of certain players.
-It seems like Konami had focused more on that, than the core gameplay.
-Dribbling is also an issue, as it is troublesome to keep control of the ball, which ends up being dispossessed far too easily on many occasions, no matter how good of a dribbler a player is.
-And do not get me started on the array of glitches and bugs that you simply cannot ignore.

 The visuals are touch and go.
 There are some nice colors, the designs of the team’s kit are realistic, and there are some photorealistic effects on parts of the stadium.
 It does help a little if you are playing in 4K.
-But the player’s model looks awkward and their facial expressions are horrendous.
+But the player’s model looks awkward, and their facial expressions are horrendous.
 Especially when opening their mouths.

 The audio is also not great.
 Although Konami has done well in sticking with the commentators for this installment, not even the iconic Peter Drury and his poetic commentary could save this game.
-The fans in the stadium are uninspiring, you should get some motivation from the fans when you are losing, you get very little of that in the game.
+The fans in the stadium are uninspiring.
+You should get some motivation from the fans when you are losing; you get very little of that in the game.
 Even when they are screaming after you score.

 Ultimately, this installment looks rushed.
 This game possesses a shockingly high number of errors to be considered unplayable.
 This is unacceptable by any standard.
 For a developer that wants to reclaim their crown as football gaming kings, this is not a great start whatsoever.
 However, there is some hope that if Konami were to rectify these problems by developing an update that would improve the quality of the game, and give a shout of standing a chance against FIFA.
-But until then, Electronic Arts have nothing to worry about.
+But until then, Electronic Arts has nothing to worry about.

 1